vict-shevchenko/reactive-mobx-form/README.md

 ## Capabilities
 Its now possible:
-1. Render simple forms and submit them
+1. Render forms and submit them
 2. Validate fields, with powerful **validatorjs** library
 3. Render multi-level fields with `ControlSection` Component.
 Great for Component reuse.
 4. Render filed, that contains array of data.
 Both singe item array, or array of objects with `ControlArray`.